JCumin/Brachylog/README.md

 The variable preceding (implicitly or not) the opening parenthesis is implicitly available right after the opening parenthesis.

-### `'exemple'` - Inline Prolog
+### `` `exemple` `` - Inline Prolog

 Since Brachylog is still a work in progress, and since there are a lot of different useful built-in predicates in SWI-Prolog that we won't/can't fit into one letter predicates, We provide a way to input SWI-Prolog code directly in a Brachylog program.
-All code between two single-quotes `'` will not be analyzed as Brachylog code and will be outputted as is.
+All code between two back-quotes `` ` `` will not be analyzed as Brachylog code and will be outputted as is.
 Variables names (i.e. uppercase characters) used in those Prolog blocks are shared with the Brachylog program.

-For example, `Y'sum_list(Y,Z)'Z.` will unify the Output with the sum of the elements in the Input.
+For example, `` Y`sum_list(Y,Z)`Z.`` will unify the Output with the sum of the elements in the Input.

 #Arithmetic